-Effective July 1, 2005, the City is considering issuing Pension Obligation Bonds in order to eliminate the plan's unfunded prior service liability.
-As of July 1, 2005, this amount is \$5,992,751.
-This amount does not include the 2005-2006 cost of living increases.
-These increases are excluded from the calculation because the City already has included in the 2005-2006 budget an amount sufficient to fund the entire cost of a 1% cost of living increase for pensioners and a Social Security cost of living for Group A widows.
+Effective July 1, 2005, the City issued Pension Obligation Bonds in order to eliminate the Plan's unfunded Past Service Liability.
+As of July 1, 2005, this amount was \$5,992,751.
+This amount did not include the 2005-2006 cost of living increases.
+Those increases were excluded from the calculation because the City already had included in the 2005-2006 budget an amount sufficient to fund the entire cost of a 1% cost of living increase for pensioners and a Social Security cost of living for Group A widows.

-If the City proceeds with the issuance of the bonds, the City will continue to contribute the normal cost each year for all remaining actives.
-Future actuarial and investment experience will result in either a positive or negative position when comparing the plan's assets to the unfunded past service liability.
-If the results of an actuarial valuation indicate that the plan is in a surplus position, the Board will consider granting an additional cost of living increase.
-If actual experience results in future unfunded past service liability, the Board will be responsible for making additional contributions to eliminate the unfunded liability.
+The City will continue to contribute the Normal Cost each year for all remaining actives.
+Future actuarial and investment experience will result in either a positive or negative position when comparing the plan's assets to the Past Service Liability.
+If the results of an actuarial valuation indicate that the plan is in a surplus position, the Pension Board of Trustees will consider granting an additional cost of living increase.
+If actual experience results in future unfunded Past Service Liability, the City will be responsible for making additional contributions to eliminate the unfunded liability.
+Further, the City will not be responsible for future unfunded Past Service Liability that arises due to the Pension Board's granting of cost-of-living increases when not supported on an actuarially sound basis as determined by the annual actuarial valuation.